Skip to Content

 πŸ”² Blocks and Configs

-Loopstack uses a block-based architecture where every component (workflow, pipeline, document, tool, and workspace) is defined as a reusable, configurable block.
+Loopstack uses a block-based architecture where every component (workflow, document, tool, and workspace) is defined as a reusable, configurable block.

 Core Concept